From Photography to Film Noir: Stanley Kubrick’s Early Career

-Sean Corcoran is the Museum’s Curator of Prints and Photography and has organized several recent exhibitions including Stanley Kubrick: Through a Different Lens, as well as A City Seen: Todd Webb’s Postwar New York, Muslim in New York, In the South Bronx of America: Remembering Mel Rosenthal, and Chris “DAZE” Ellis: The City Is My Muse.
+Sean Corcoran is the Museum’s Curator of Prints and Photography and has organized several recent exhibitions including Through a Different Lens: Stanley Kubrick Photographs, as well as A City Seen: Todd Webb’s Postwar New York, Muslim in New York, In the South Bronx of America: Remembering Mel Rosenthal, and Chris “DAZE” Ellis: The City Is My Muse.

 Emily Yoshida is a film critic at New York magazine and Vulture.
 She was previously the entertainment editor at The Verge and a writer for Grantland.
 Yoshida is also a director and actor whose films include Abigail (2008) and Salad Days (2011).
 Most recently she wrote and directed the short film Sitting (2017).

 $15 for adults | $12 for seniors, students & educators (with ID) | $10 for Museum members

 Members: To receive your discount, click on the "Buy Tickets" button above, then sign in to your account on the ticketing page.